agowa338/ansible-best-practises/README.md

                                            # This file should not be committed into the repository
                                            # therefore this file is ignored by git
     .ssh.vpass                             # SSH Private key for ci pipeline, supplied by GitLab and .gitlab-ci.yml
-                                           # This file is therefore ignored by git
+                                           # This file is therefore ignored by git, it should not be created in .gitlab-ci
+                                           # Instead view the example inside of .gitlab-ci.yml to use ssh-agent instead
-    .ssh.pub.vpass                         # Associated public key for .ssh.vpass
+    .ssh.pub.vpass                         # Associated public key for .ssh.vpass, if .ssh.vpass is required for deployment
     .gitlab-ci.yml                         # GitLab CI Pipeline configuration for automized deployment and unit tests .gitmodules                            # Git Submodules file, list of all associated submodules + version .gitignore                             # List of files ignored by git.